Nassau Gambling Regulation

 • Pari-mutuel betting on horse races

-• Up to 7 casinos (including the tribal establishments)
+• Up to 7 casinos (including tribal establishments)

-• Certain bingo and lottery games to raise funds for charitable organizations
+• Certain bingo and lottery games that raise funds for charitable organizations

 Gambling: Regulatory Climate